SunsetFi/bookofhours-catalog/README.md

 ![ALT](/preview/preview.png)

 It has been designed to provide an automatic spreadsheet, akin to those we might make manually while playing the game.
 It has been designed in a way as to not give any spoilers.
 Only items in unlocked rooms are shown, and only crafting recipes that have been discovered will be displayed.
+It can additionally interact with the game engine itself, to queue up recipes or focus the camera on in-game items.

+## Building

+This project uses [NodeJS](https://nodejs.org) as a build engine.

+Once installed, the project dependencies can be installed with `npm install`, and the project itself can be built with `npm run build`.

+## Dependencies

+This project requires [Secret Histories API](https://github.com/RoboPhred/secrethistories-api/tree/main/SHRestAPI) to be installed in Book of Hours.
+Without it, this project cannot access the game engine and will be unable to display any data.

+## How to run

+This project can be ran in one of two ways:

+### From the dev server

+Run `npm start` in the root folder of the project to compile and run the webapp.
+It will then be available at `http://localhost:8080/catalogue`

+### From the Secret Histories API

+Once built, the project contents can be placed into the `web-content/catalogue` folder of the Secret Histories API.
+This will cause the API to self-host the website.
+Once done, it can be accessed from `http://localhost:8081/catalogue`

 ## Features